• Skip to primary navigation

 Open Users Folder on Windows Computer

-3. Open the particular User Folder in which the Files that you want to transfer are located.
+3. In the Users Folder, open the particular User Folder in which the Files that you want to transfer are located.
 In this case, we are opening ME2 User Folder.

 Open User Folder on Windows Computer